 Rolling Stone 50 Best Action Movies of All Time—Senior editor David Fear compiled a list that has a fair number of Hong Kong films.

 Jonathan Rosenbaum 1000 Essential Films—The Chicago Reader film critic selected his top 1,000 favorite films in a highbrow leaning list.
 Other pages have Part Two and Part Three.
+These links are from the Internet Archive.

 Charles Saatchi Overlooked at the Oscars: 109 movies not nominated for best picture—The film critic picked films missed at the Academy Awards.